A COVID-19 response resource for servicers. Forbearance explained

 - Reinstatement: Paying the total amount back all at once at the end of the forbearance period.

-- Repayment Agreement: Paying a portion of the forbearance amount back gradually (over the course of up to 12 months).
+- Repayment Plan: Paying a portion of the forbearance amount back gradually (over the course of up to 12 months) in addition to the contractual monthly payment.

-- Payment Deferral: Repaying the entire forbearance amount all at once at the end of the loan (or when the home is sold or refinanced).
+- Payment Deferral: Repaying the entire forbearance amount all at once at the end of the loan (or when the home is sold, or the loan is refinanced or otherwise paid off).

 - Loan Modification: Permanently changing some of the terms of the loan to make monthly payments more affordable.